Yeah Yeah, Let Us Get To It

 The Long(ish) Story

 I started this post thinking I'd write a review about Qualified.
 I went back and forth with my opinion on it.
-As a matter of fact, at Zeal, we've spent about 2 weeks talking about skill assessment tools and interviewing people in general.
+As a matter of fact, we've spent about 2 weeks talking about skill assessment tools and interviewing people in general.
 Partly because we've been interviewing a lot, and partly because I feel like we're thoughtful people and want to genuinely identify and understand the problem.

 Trying to ascertain someone's skills is tough huh?
 I mean, even with a tool like Qualified, it's not really enough.
 You're still gonna have to spend time thinking about how the candidate solved the problems, what their code looked like, formatting and such; AND THEN, how all of those things map to skills.
 I mean, exactly what are the skills required to write quality software?
 How do you even define QUALITY? (if you're thinking it's bug count, this isn't the article for you; come back in 5 years when you're able to recognize the core problems)